helenajr/um_stratificaton/2_clean.md

          dateofpmyear = year(dateofpm))
 ```

-Next, the factor fields!
-So the primary treatment and cause of death
+Next, some fields are factors (categories).
+The primary treatment and
-fields have just been manually enetered as free text and therefore
+cause of death fields have just been manually enetered as free text and
-contain some inconsistencies.
-Here I combine bunches of things together
+therefore contain some inconsistencies.
+Here I combine bunches of
+entries that all refer to the same thing into the same category.
+So we
-so we are just left with the categories which are useful for analysis.
+are just left with the categories which are useful for analysis.

 ``` r
 data <- data %>%